-This examination tests your knowledge of the laws and standards that apply to the sale, installation, service and repair of CNG systems, including cylinders, in Texas.
+This examination tests your knowledge of the laws and standards that apply to the filling of CNG cylinders, or the exchange of cylinders for an exchange dealership, the sale of CNG in cylinders, the sale of CNG cylinders, and the replacement of cylinder valves.
 These laws and standards are found in the Railroad Commission's Regulations for Compressed Natural Gas and Liquefied Natural Gas (16 Texas Administrative Code, Chapter 13), known informally as the Commission's CNG Safety Rules.